Linuxfabrik/monitoring-plugins/check-plugins/qts-cpu-usage/README.rst

 Hints and Recommendations:

+* Tested on `QuTScloud <https://www.qnap.com/en-us/download?model=qutscloud&category=firmware>`_ v5.1.
+* The user used for monitoring must be a member of the "administrators" group.
+It is not sufficient to be a member of the "everyone" group.
 * ``--count=5`` (the default) while checking every minute means that the check reports a warning if the overall CPU usage is above a threshold in the last 5 minutes.